IN THIS SECTION

 Please note that having no school experience will NOT preclude you from applying.

 An enhanced Disclosure and Barring Service check (DBS) is required for entry to Initial Teacher Training.
 We ask applicants to confirm that they agree to a check by the Disclosure and Barring Service.

-To qualify for this school centered route you must have English and Maths GCSE (or equivalent) at grade C or above and a degree preferably in the subject you want to teach, however through our provider TES Institute we offer SKE (Subject Knowledge Enhancement), see our SKE menu.
+To qualify for this school-centred route, you must have English and Maths GCSE (or equivalent) at Grade 4/C or above and a degree preferably in the subject you want to teach.
+(Primary candidates must also have a Grade 4/C in GCSE Science.)
+However, through our provider TES Institute we offer SKE (Subject Knowledge Enhancement – please see our SKE menu.
 You must have two references and you must have passed the English and Maths professional skills tests before a formal offer of a place on the training programme is made.

 How we select: